Kismet, Man of Fate

-Kismet, Man of Fate is a fictional character, a superhero published by Elliot Publishing Company in the Golden Age of Comic Books.
+Kismet, Man of Fate is a superhero published by Elliot Publishing Company in the Golden Age of Comic Books.
 The series features adventures of an Algerian superhero who was thought lost by the Allies at the end of World War II.
 The character originally appeared in Bomber Comics #1 (1944), making him the first identified Muslim superhero.

 1940s publication

 During the wartime boom of adventure comics, Elliot Publishing Company, best known for their Classics Illustrated series (as The Gilberton Company, Inc.), launched Bomber Comics, featuring several new heroes (e.g. boxer Kid Dixon, sky ace Eagle Evans, etc.) but ultimately lasting only four issues.
 Crediting the penname "Omar Tahan," the S. M. Iger Studio may have put writer Ruth Roche with artists Chuck Winter, Paul Cooper, inker Alex Blum, or pencilers Henry C. Kiefer and Matt Baker to originate the character of Kismet, Man of Fate.
 The superheroic Kismet, battling Nazis in wartime France, appeared in all four issues of Bomber Comics before it was discontinued and later fell into the public domain.